RD Sharma Class 8 Solutions for Maths

 This chapter basically explains the Linear Equations with the applications of some rules, that help to solve equations with variable terms on one side and numbers on the other side.
 There are four exercises in total that discuss the transposition method for solving linear equations in one variable, the cross-multiplication method for solving equations, and finally applications of linear equations to practical problems.

 This chapter in the present book gives a detailed explanation of concepts of direct and inverse variations.
 There are only two exercises in this chapter, exercises 10.1 and 10.2 which help to understand the types of variations (direct variations, inverse variations) and their applications to practical problems.

 Chapter 11: Time and Work

 The chapter Time and work contain only one exercise.
 This exercise 11.1 comprises the problems on the basic methods such as: Suppose A can finish a work in n days.
 Then, work done by A in one day is 1/n.
 Or, suppose that work done by A in one day is 1/n.
 Then, the time taken by A to finish the whole work is n days.
-By the applications of such methods the problems based on pipes and cistern.
+By the applications of such methods, the problems are based on pipes and cisterns.

 Chapter 12: Percentage